 In 1962 Professor Burbidge joined the International Labour Organisation and spent the next five years in its service in Poland, Cyprus and Egypt, putting his philosophy into practice.
 In 1967 he was appointed Professor at the International Centre of that organisation in Turin, There he was able to organise his ideas, to teach them arid to write about them.
 A stream of publications followed at the last count he had over 15 books and over 200 papers to his name many translated into other languages.

-In his research he also observed the differences in the performance of factories according to their size.
+In his research, he also observed the differences in the performance of factories according to their size.
 Small factories, he found, do not have strikes, they are more profitable, and they are more efficient in satisfying customer demand.
 This stimulated research into the humanisation of work and the benefits of group production methods.
 For him, job satisfaction was to be related to the change from process organisation whereby in the manufacture of components they are passed from one specialist to another – to product organisation – whereby groups, or cells, were responsible for the complete manufacture of components.
-He therefore argued against over-specialisation of the work force, from shop-floor to senior management.
+He, therefore, argued against over-specialisation of the workforce, from the shop floor to senior management.
 It is important, he argued, for more people to understand the system rather than its bits and pieces.

 Much of this thinking, which, as has been observed, reached practical maturity at the beginning of the 1970s, was against conventional wisdom, and it found little favour in this country.
 Ferranti in Edinburgh was a rare exception; the cellular manufacturing system designed for that firm in 1970 was based upon Professor Burbidge’s flow analysis principles.
 But the Japanese quickly grasped the implications of his thinking.

-The Burbidge Awards are awarded at the groups annual conferences to
+The Burbidge Awards are awarded at the APMS annual conference to

-In making the award the following criteria is used:
+In making the award the following criteria are used:

 1. The best paper